 Hints and Tips

-In order to make your form as user friendly as possible, it is important to use clear field labels and hints, so that your users will know what date ranges you have setup.
-This will help reduce and eliminate the amount of errors your users will see due to dates entered outside of the ranges you have configured.
+In order to make your form as user-friendly as possible, it is important to use clear field labels and hints, so that your users will know what date ranges you have set up.
+This will help reduce and eliminate the number of errors your users will see due to dates entered outside of the ranges you have configured.

 - Place linked date fields close together on your form (on the same page, and right below one another).

 - Use clear labels and hints so your users understand the date range you are asking for.